ottokart/punctuator2/README.md

 `python error_calculator.py data.dev.txt <model_output_path>`

-You can play with a trained model with:
+You can play with a trained model with (assumes the input text is similarly preprocessed as the training data):

 `python play_with_model.py <model_path>`